William0987/SecureTalk/README.md

 The application is a secure platform where users can privately chat with other users as well as form group chats with multiple users.
 This application essentially incorporates features such as live-time messaging, group chat formation, user search, adding users, live-time notifications, and user authentication.

-# SCREENSHOT OF THE GAME
+# SCREENSHOTS OF THE APPLICATION

 ![Alt text](image.png)
 ![Alt text](image1.png)